-- s Click or button along the upper left side of the Digital Drive Data View.
+- 1. Click Solution or the button along the upper left side of the Digital Drive Data View.
 The view name on the button is the view that will be displayed when the button is clicked. - 2.
 Select View | Basic View or View | Expert View from the menu.